mesgjs/mesgjs/docs/Mesgjs-10-Minute-Overview.md

 - Mesgjs is officially pronounced like "messages" (but "message J S" works too).
 - Everything is an object.
 Objects are collections of data, with an associated, immutable type, and behaviors (message handlers) separately/externally defined by one or more interfaces.
 - Everything happens by sending a message to an object.
 Objects may accept, reject, or route messages based on logic / sender / sender type.
-- There are no statements or operators - control flow and computations are just messages.
+- While blocks can contain statements in the sense of executional units and the language recognizes certain "operator-like" sequences for variable access, there are no statements in the sense of declarations or flow control, and no infix-style computational operators; those functions are performed using messages to objects.
 - Many language- and runtime-supplied assets have names or values beginning with `@` to distinguish them from user-supplied assets.
 The `@` is part of the name or value, *not part of the syntax*.
 For protection against future extensions, users are strongly encouraged to respect this convention and not use `@` as the first character, even under circumstances in which it is not enforced.
 - Namespaces are live, storage objects for variables.
 They help avoid naming conflicts, and eliminate the need for pre-declarations.
 There are namespaces for each of the following scopes/contexts:
   - `%` => object persistent properties